 - what are your most important and most immediate business challenges?

 - to whom do you report?

-With this information, you can put yourself in the shoes of your client; by achieving an understanding of the business, and his or her role within that business, you will be able to hold a conversation on a more or less equal footing.
+With this information, you can put yourself in the shoes of your client; by achieving an understanding of the business, and his or her role within that business, you will be able to hold a conversation on an equal footing.

 There is no point in doing a good job for three months, exceeding your targets and then sitting back to admire your work.
-Sales is a demanding career - and selling training is as demanding as any other sales career.
-In sales, you are only as good as your last sale - and that is quickly forgotten!
-High sales achievers realise that your can only reap what you sow, as a result, the exceptional salesperson is continually, tirelessly sowing - regardless of how impressive his or her current sales figures are.
+Sales is a demanding career – and selling L&D is as demanding as any other sales career.
+In sales, you are only as good as your last sale – and that is quickly forgotten!
+High sales achievers realise that you can only reap what you sow – as a result, the exceptional salesperson is continually, tirelessly sowing – regardless of how impressive his or her current sales figures are.
 They accept praise graciously and then get back to work!
-They don't rest on their laurels.
+They don’t rest on their laurels.

 Add these principles to developing your skills in listening, questioning, preparation, objection-handling (and a plethora of others) and you are well on your way to a successful and rewarding career in sales.